Buda Historic Home is one of the great heritage assets of the goldfields region.

 The Garden Room is a modern, medium-sized venue available for hire set amidst the gardens at Buda.
 It is suitable for many family celebrations, weddings, conferences and workshops, concerts or other events.

 The Garden Room seats up to 70 people comfortably including access for wheelchair users.
 Marquees can be placed in the formal garden outside for up to 150 people.
 BYO alcohol allowed with full bar, fridge facilities, glassware for hire and a well-equipped commercial kitchen.

 Guided Tours of the house and garden for groups can be booked through the Buda Office.

-Morning and afternoon teas and lunches can be provided in the Garden Room for tours groups by prior arrangement.
+Morning and afternoon teas and lunches can be provided in the Garden Room for tour groups by prior arrangement.
+Special Discounts apply.

-OPENING HOURS: 12 noon to 5pm on Wednesday to Saturday.
+OPENING HOURS: 12 noon to 5pm Wednesday to Saturday.
 Sunday 10am to 5pm.

 Other times for groups by appointment.

 Victorian Goldfields RailwayKennedy Street, Castlemaine

 This authentic steam era train experience links the historic gold mining towns of Castlemaine and Maldon.
 A fun family activity, you’ll enjoy the atmosphere, sights, sounds and movement of the his...